Westerby/MoviesAPI/README.md

 ## Using API

-All example use requests library.
+All examples use requests library.

 #### POST /movies
 Creates new Movie object based on POST request body parameter: "title".